 A second container port for Melbourne?
 Build it in the west for 2036

-In partnership with Avalon Airport Australia
+February 2017–May 2017, in partnership with Avalon Airport Australia

 CSCL was engaged by Avalon Airport Australia to develop an independent technical report regarding Victoria’s second alternative container port for submission to Infrastructure Victoria.
 The report evaluated the need, timing and location of the second port.